 The first time I made this my mother was with me, and I poured it into martini glasses and topped it with a chive flower.
 At the end of the cocktail, we ate the chives.
 They were onion-y, yes, but they soaked up all that booze as we sipped the apéritif and we LOVED it.
 The chive blossoms are done now, so this time I garnished with a lime and cucumber wheel and served it over ice – which I preferred over the martini glass.
 I downed this quickly, and went for a second.

-When I sip cocktails on my deck in Wisconsin, I feel as though I’m in a treehouse since they’re surrounding me at every turn.
+When I sip cocktails on my deck, I feel as though I’m in a treehouse since they’re surrounding me at every turn.
 So while this gin is aptly named “Green House,” this is a Tree House Sipper in my world.
 I brought two bottles of this gin with me to enjoy this summer, and I’m betting I’ll be calling in favors from friends to replenish the supply mid- summer.
 Because this simply will not last, and the local liquor stores don’t carry it.

 If you enjoy gin OR vodka, you must try this gin.
 This isn’t a sponsored post – I’m simply sharing a newfound love with you all because it is so worth gracing your liquor cabinet.
 Mama K even bought herself a bottle, and already poured a cocktail out of it.